logzio/logz-docs/_source/user-guide/share-kibana/sharing-outside-app.md

 * **Saved object** - Shares the dashboard with a relative time selection.

   The permalink will load the dashboard with its default time selection and filters.
-So if the dashboard is set for the last 15 minutes, this is what it will do for your recipients as well.
+For example, if the dashboard is set for the last 15 minutes, this is the time frame your recipients will also review.

   This option means the sharing link will automatically be updated to reflect any changes made to the dashboard in the future.
 So if someone saves changes to the dashboard after the sharing link was sent out, your recipients will see the updated version without you having to resend them a new link.